goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 To make our package work again, we now have to connect the roles to some principals.
 We are going to create two new principals called boarduser and boardeditor.
-To do that, go to the BlueBream root directory and add the following lines to principals.zcml:
+To do that, go to the BlueBream root directory and add the following lines to ``src/tc/main/principals.zcml``:

   <principal
-      id="book.messageboard.boarduser"
-      title="Message Board User"
-      login="boarduser" password="book"
+      id="tc.jack"
+      title="Ticket collector member"
+      login="jack" password="jack"
       />

   <grant
-      role="book.messageboard.User"
-      principal="book.messageboard.boarduser"
+      role="tc.Member"
+      principal="tc.jack"
       />

   <principal
-      id="book.messageboard.boardeditor"
-      title="Message Board Editor"
-      login="boardeditor" password="book"
+      id="tc.jill"
+      title="Ticket collector admin"
+      login="jill" password="jill"
       />

   <grant
-      role="book.messageboard.User"
-      principal="book.messageboard.boardeditor"
+      role="tc.Member"
+      principal="tc.jill"
       />

   <grant
-      role="book.messageboard.Editor"
-      principal="book.messageboard.boardeditor"
+      role="tc.Admin"
+      principal="tc.jill"
       />

-The zope:principal directive creates and registers a new principal/user in the system.
-Like for all security object directives, the id and title attributes are required.
+The ``zope:principal`` directive creates and registers a new principal/user in the system.
+Like for all security object directives, the *id* and *title* attributes are required.
 We could also specify a description as well.
 In addition to these three attributes, the developer must specify a login and password (plain text) for the user, which is used for authentication of course.

-Note that you might want to grant the book.messageboard.User role to the ``zope.anybody`` principal, so that everyone can view and add messages.
+Note that you might want to grant the tc.Member role to the ``zope.anybody`` principal, so that everyone can view and add tickets.

 The ``zope.anybody`` principal is an unauthenticated principal, which is defined using the ``zope:unauthenticatedPrincipal`` directive, which has the same three basic attributes the ``zope:principal`` directive had, but does not accept the login and password attribute.

 Now your system should be secure and usable.
-If you restart Zope 3 now, you will see that only the message board's Editor can freely manipulate objects.
+If you restart BlueBream now, you will see that only the ticket collector's Admin can freely manipulate objects.
 (Of course you have to log in as one.)

 Conclusion